NorfairKing/super-user-spark/doc/usage.md

 `spark` will try its best to present you with a good indication of what went wrong but as with all parsers, errors can still seem cryptic.

+Note that the parser will not follow `spark` declarations in the file.
+It's just a parser.

 ### Formatting
 Formatting is used to format a `.sus` file into a pretty representation.